Private Equity Networking: A Step-by-Step Guide (2025)

 - Typos, incorrect names/firms.

 - Asking for a job/internship/resume review in the first message.
+You can also find in our template.

 - Long, rambling emails.